- City Activities and Info

 How to Apply

-If you have a problem accessing the CLICK website, please contact the Department of Human Resources at 757-382-6492.
+For those who do not have access to a personal computer, computers are available at all Chesapeake area libraries.
+If you have a problem accessing the CLICK website, please contact the Department of Human Resources via email at email@example.com.

 How do I apply for a position with the City of Chesapeake?

 The City of Chesapeake accepts applications only for positions which are currently advertised.
 Employment information is posted on our CLICK website jobs.cityofchesapeake.net and is updated daily.
 You will receive a confirmation number upon successfully submitting your electronic application to any of our current open positions.
 If you do not receive a confirmation number, your application is not active and available for consideration.